RaphTronic/Air_Quality_Monitor/README.md

 Part 2 describes how to put together and run this project --> start there to make sense of the files in this repository.

-Expectations for code updates: V1 is 95% core-features complete at this time (Aug'24).
-The remaining TODOs are listed in the 1st lines of code.
+Expectations for code updates: V0.8 is 80% core-features complete at this time (Aug'24).
+The remaining TODOs are listed in the top lines of code.
 Weekly-ish updates will be committed over the next 3 to 6 months (mostly code cleanup & non-essential features).
 Focus should then shift to V2 (wireless sensors).

 Happy coding & clean air to all !
 ** **